Clinical Mental Health Counseling

 - Emphasizes practical applications of concepts in all coursework.

-Includes a site-based practicum at the UNI Counseling Center, Wartburg College, or Hawkeye Community College.
-On site supervision with UNI and Counseling Center staff make this an exceptional training opportunity.
+- Includes a site-based practicum at the UNI Counseling Center, Wartburg College, or Hawkeye Community College (100 hours)

 - Includes a two-semester internship with a weekly seminar, as well as individual and group supervision by the faculty.